-Wintertime is about wrapping up, making the most of our wild coastline and festive events, then hunkering down to warm back up again.
-Here’s our list of things to do in Cornwall this winter:
+Winter in Cornwall is about wrapping up, making the most of our wild coastline and quiet open spaces, then hunkering down to warm back up again.

-Besides, a windy winter walk is the perfect excuse for a hot drink overlooking the sea afterwards.
+Besides, a windy winter walk is a perfect excuse for a hot drink overlooking the sea afterwards.

 Cornwall, jutting as it does into the Atlantic Ocean, is exposed to some pretty big swells.
 From October to February, these ocean swells build and travel unhindered for thousands of miles before slamming into our cliffs.
 It makes for a pretty impressive spectacle.